-The following is a summary of the material U.S. federal income tax consequences of the purchase, ownership and disposition of a bond.
+The following is a summary of the material U.S. federal income tax consequences of the purchase, ownership and disposition of a bond by U.S. Bondholders and Non-U.S. Bondholders (each defined below).
 This summary assumes the bonds were purchased by their initial purchasers at the issue price and that such purchasers hold the bonds as a capital asset for U.S. federal income tax purposes.
 If any of these assumptions are not correct, the purchase, ownership or disposition of a bond may have U.S. federal income tax consequences for a Bondholder that differ from, or are not covered in, this summary.
 This summary does not discuss all of the tax consequences that may be relevant to a particular holder in light of the holder's circumstances or to holders subject to special rules, such as:

-- Dealers in securities or currencies; - Traders in securities that elect to use the mark-to-market method of accounting; - Financial institutions, life insurance companies and tax-exempt organizations; - Regulated investment companies, investment companies and real estate investment trusts; - Partnerships or other entities classified as partnerships for U.S. federal income tax purposes and persons holding the bonds through partnerships or other pass-through entities; - Persons subject to the alternative minimum tax; - Persons who hold bonds as part of a hedging transaction or a position in a straddle, conversion or other integrated transaction; and - Persons whose functional currency is not the United States dollar.
+- · Dealers in securities or currencies; - Traders in securities that elect to use the mark-to-market method of accounting; - Financial institutions, life insurance companies and tax-exempt organizations (except as provided below); - Regulated investment companies, investment companies and real estate investment trusts; - Partnerships or other entities classified as partnerships for U.S. federal income tax purposes and persons holding the bonds through partnerships or other pass-through entities; - Persons subject to the alternative minimum tax; - Persons who hold bonds as part of a hedging transaction or a position in a straddle, conversion or other integrated transaction; and - · Persons whose functional currency is not the United States dollar.